 - Canceled Meetings - Workspace preferences setting determines if this variable is used.
 Go to Setting

-The process in which you handle these situations can have a significant impact on your company culture.
-We recommend these decisions are made at a management level when setting up your Chili Piper account
+The process in which you handle these situations can significantly impact your company culture.
+We recommend these decisions are made at a management level when setting up your Chili Piper account.

 Chili Piper provides you and your organization the flexibility to execute the decision you make in the manner you see fit.
-The purpose of this article is to explain how calibration works and to arm Chili Piper admins with the knowledge to successfully execute on your organizations' decision
+This article aims to explain how calibration works and arm Chili Piper admins with the knowledge to execute your organizations' decision successfully.

 When does Calibration happen?

 - When a new user is added to an Active Round Robin Queue

 - When an active user within a queue goes on Vacation

 - This assumes the vacation setting is left unchecked.
 See more about Vacation rules for round robin.

 - When done manually (only accessible by admins)